RunesRepoHub/ACS/docs/index.md

 * Calls the "download.sh" script.

 This script provides a user-friendly way to manage and download YouTube playlist URLs, preventing duplicates and maintaining a record of URLs for future reference in the "archive_url_file.txt" file.

+## Docker-stop.sh

+This script efficiently stops all containers running the "mikenye/youtube-dl" image with the following steps:

+1. User Notification:

+* Displays a message indicating that it is stopping all "mikenye/youtube-dl" containers.

+2. Retrieving Container IDs:

+* Uses the docker ps command with appropriate filters to retrieve the IDs of containers running the "mikenye/youtube-dl" image.

+3. Container Stopping:

+* Iterates over each container ID.

+* Sends a stop command to each container using the docker stop command.

+This systematic approach ensures the graceful termination of all containers associated with the "mikenye/youtube-dl" image, facilitating efficient management and control.

+## Stop-remove.sh

+This script orchestrates the efficient shutdown and removal of specified Docker containers and networks.
+The process unfolds as follows:

+1. Stopping and Removing "mikenye/youtube-dl" Containers:

+* Iterates over container IDs running the "mikenye/youtube-dl" image.

+* Sends a stop command to each container using the docker stop command.

+* Removes each container using the docker rm command.

+* Displays a message confirming the successful stopping and removal of all "mikenye/youtube-dl" containers.

+2. Stopping and Removing Other Containers:

+* Stops and removes Docker containers for plex, jackett, radarr, sonarr, tautulli, deluge, and ombi.

+* Displays a message indicating the successful stopping and removal of these specified containers.

+3. Removing Docker Network:

+* Removes the Docker network "my_plex_network" using the docker network rm command.

+* Displays a message indicating the successful removal of the network.

+This script provides a systematic and user-friendly approach to shutting down and cleaning up Docker containers and networks associated with specified images, enhancing the manageability and reliability of the environment.